28th October 2024

-Our top tips on taking the best pictures of your pet, just like the professionals do.
+So, we caught up with our in-house photographer, Ben Hanson, for his top tips on taking the best pictures of your pet, just like the professionals do.

 Make the most of natural light

-Use your phone’s light if you have to
+Use your phone’s light if needed

 Get creative and change your perspective

 Instead of taking a photo from above, try getting down onto your pet’s level.
 Crouch down or lie on the floor to change the perspective of your photographs.
-These new angles really can refresh your style while focusing the camera on your pet’s eyes can make for a soulful portrait if that’s what you’re after!

-Top tip: try taking a photo of your cat through their play tunnel if they have one!
-It’ll add creative depth to your photography!
+Top tip: Try taking a photo of your cat through their play tunnel if they have one!
+It’ll add creative depth to your photography.

 Have a go at reflection photos